benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     }
 ```

 Macros can be used to group multiple actions on a key press.
-In the above example, the `power` button (`116`) will invoke a macro that will switch the `example_tv` and `example_receiver` to the default HDMI ports and then power off the devices.
+In the above example, `power` (`116`) will invoke a macro that will switch the `example_tv` and `example_receiver` to the default HDMI ports and then power off the devices.
 Macros can be any length and potentially call other macros or load files (both to be tested).

 ## Default Actions